An00bRektn/an00brektn.github.io-archive/_posts/2024-02-28-cpts-review.md

 ## CPTS Explanation (any%)
 ### The Course
 A quick rundown of what CPTS is:
-- CPTS is the second certification Hack The Box has developed, and is functionally a competitor to entry-level certifications such as OSCP
+- CPTS is the second certification Hack The Box has developed and is functionally a competitor to entry-level certifications such as OSCP
 - Taking the exam requires 100% completion of the course at any given point in time, which includes 28 different sections on various topics, and interactive exercises within each section.
-- The exam is a 10 day, unproctored assessment where you are to conduct a full penetration test for a small business environment.
+- The exam is a 10-day, unproctored assessment where you are to conduct a full penetration test for a small business environment.
 Successful exam completion includes submitting 12/14 flags in the environment, and a legitimate report that includes an executive summary, findings, remediations, etc.
 - The cost of CPTS (course + exam) will depend on the method you choose to pay for the course.
 I had a student subscription, which is $8 a month for all of the course material (genuinely a steal). [xre0us](https://xre0us.github.io/posts/cpts-oscp-and-you/#the-cost) says that getting a month of platinum subscription and another month of gold comes out to a course cost of $106 over 2 months.
 An exam voucher costs $210, but comes with a free retake.

 When I first heard about the cert, I had no intention to actually complete the whole thing.
 I already had beginner to intermediate experience with CTFs, was able to complete easy and sometimes medium boxes consistently, and just felt pretty okay with my overall skill set.
-The only reason I actually ended up starting with Hack The Box Academy in the first place was completing the [CBBH](https://academy.hackthebox.com/preview/certifications/htb-certified-bug-bounty-hunter) (Certified Bug Bounty Hunter) course, because I felt that web exploitation was a weak point for me (don't tell the employers that, they make faces at me when I'm honest about it).
+The only reason I ended up starting with Hack The Box Academy in the first place was completing the [CBBH](https://academy.hackthebox.com/preview/certifications/htb-certified-bug-bounty-hunter) (Certified Bug Bounty Hunter) course, because I felt that web exploitation was a weak point for me (don't tell the employers that, they make faces at me when I'm honest about it).
 After that, I started working through the Windows Privilege Escalation and Active Directory Enumeration and Attacks modules because I wanted to revise them, and I slowly began working through the CPTS material.

 I can't say exactly how long it took me to complete the CPTS material because of the overlap in modules between CPTS and CBBH, but my rough estimate is that I took ~1 month on CPTS altogether, given that I already had experience with a majority of the material. **That said**, I still managed to pick up a lot of tricks, solidify my understanding of certain concepts, and have a more holistic understanding of some vulnerability classes and how they may pop up.